qooxdoo/qooxdoo/docs/cli/packages.md

 API viewer or the playground.
 You can distribute whole qooxdoo applications this way.

 The CLI supports the use, creation and mainenance of packages with the `qx package` subcommands.

 ```
 Commands:
   install [uri[@release_tag]]  installs the latest compatible release of package
                                (as per Manifest.json).
 Use "-r <release tag>" or
                                @<release tag> to install a particular release.
+                               examples:
+                               * qx contrib install name: Install latest published version
+                               * qx contrib install name@v0.0.2: Install version 0.0.2,
+                               * qx contrib install name@master: Install current master branch from github

   list [repository]            if no repository name is given, lists all
                                available packages that are compatible with the
                                project's qooxdoo version ("--all" lists